roadtocode4u/spaceship/docs/javascript/22-json/22-json.md

 **Example Explanation :**

-In the above example, a JavaScript object named `user` is defined with several properties:
+`const user` = This line declares a constant variable named `user` and initializes it with an object literal enclosed in curly braces `{}`.
+This object has five key-value pairs separated by colons:

-1. `"name"`: It has the value `"Anand"` and represents the name of the user.
+`"name": "Anand"`: This is a key-value pair where the key is `name` and the value is `Anand`.
+It represents the name of the user, which is a string.

-2. `"age"`: It has the value `23` and represents the age of the user.
+`"age": 23`: This is another key-value pair where the key is `age` and the value is `23`.
+It represents the age of the user, which is a number.

-3. `"mobile"`: It has the value `"7020407429"` and represents the user's mobile number.
+`"mobile": 23`: This is another key-value pair where the key is `mobile` and the value is `7020407429`.
+It represents the mobile of the user, which is a number.

-4. `"isActive"`: It has the value `true`, indicating that the user's account is currently active.
+`"isActive: true"`: This is a key-value pair where the key is `isActive` and the value is `true`.
+It represents the isActive of the user, which is a string.

-5. `"city"`: It has the value `"Pune"` and represents the city where the user is located.
+`"city": "Pune"`: This is the fifth key-value pair where the key is `city` and the value is `Pune`.
+It represents the city where the user lives, which is also a string.

 Next, the code uses `object destructuring` to extract specific properties from the `user` object and assign them to variables.
 Specifically, it extracts the `"name"` property and assigns it to the variable `name`, and it extracts the `"age"` property and assigns it to the variable `age`.